volume-em/empanada/docs/plugin/tutorials.rst

 Proofreading in 3D
 """""""""""""""""""""""""

 The proofreading operations for 3D data work identically to those for `Proofreading in 2D`_.
+Simply check the "Apply in 3D" option to merge, split, and delete labels throughout the entire volume.

 .. note::

-  If you chose to save the segmentations as zarr the proofreading functions will not work.
+  If you chose to save the segmentations as zarr the split proofreading function will not work.
 We plan to address this gap in the future.

 Exporting 3D